 This page shows you how to move your data from a self-hosted database to a Timescale Cloud service using the live-migration Docker image.

-Best practice is to use an Ubuntu EC2 instance hosted in the same region as your Timescale Cloud service as a migration machine.
+Best practice is to use an Ubuntu EC2 instance hosted in the same region as your Timescale Cloud service to move data.
 That is, the machine you run the commands on to move your data from your source database to your target Timescale Cloud service.

-Before you migrate your data:
+Before you move your data:

 Create a target Timescale Cloud service.

 Each Timescale Cloud service has a single database that supports the most popular extensions.
-Timescale Cloud services do not support tablespaces, and there is no superuser associated with a Timescale service.
-We recommend creating a Timescale Cloud instance with at least 8 CPUs for a smoother migration experience.
+Timescale Cloud services do not support tablespaces, and there is no superuser associated with a service.
+Best practice is to create a Timescale Cloud services with at least 8 CPUs for a smoother experience.
 A higher-spec instance can significantly reduce the overall migration window.

 To ensure that maintenance does not run while migration is in progress, best practice is to adjust the maintenance window.